Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 The impressive part was the helical magazine.
 From what Howard was saying, the caseless ammo took up only a third of the volume of conventional 5.56mm, and BOM had set themselves - and met - the challenge of making use of that phenomenon by fitting three times as many rounds into something no larger than a STANAG magazine.
 He didn’t go into detail about how it worked, but there was something deeply wood-inducing about the words "ninety round mag."

 "Thoughts?"
 Gunny looked smug as fuck, like he’d just nailed the hottest girl at the prom.
-And after all…
+And after all...

 "I think I’m in love," drawled Firth.
 "Hell, I think I love this more than Walsh’s sister."